 With that, the onboard soundcard in most computers are subpar in comparison to an audio interface.
 In summary, don’t use the computer’s internal soundcard for anything more than YouTube videos or Spotify.

-For a more in depth look at audio interfaces, check out my article below!
+For a more in depth look at audio interfaces, check out my guide here!

 Laptop vs. Desktop For Music Production